cdcalderon/rareskills-week12/explanations-evm-puzzles/puzzle7_Explanation.md

 - Target => Index 19 (25) where `JUMPDEST` is located

-important opcodes used in this puzzle:
+Important opcodes used in this puzzle:

 - **GAS**: This opcode pushes the amount of gas remaining onto the stack.
 - **CALLVALUE**: This opcode pushes the amount of Ether sent with the transaction onto the stack.